karayabin/universe-snapshot/universe/Ling/Light_404Logger/doc/api/Ling/Light_404Logger/Service/Light404LoggerService/onExceptionCaught.md

-The callable used to react to the [Light.on_unhandled_exception_caught event](https://github.com/lingtalfi/Light/blob/master/personal/mydoc/pages/events.md).
+The callable used to react to the [Ling.Light.on_unhandled_exception_caught event](https://github.com/lingtalfi/Light/blob/master/personal/mydoc/pages/events.md).

 It will internally dispatch a logger message on the 404 channel, using [the Light_Logger service](https://github.com/lingtalfi/Light_Logger), and we treat that message using a logger listener (Light404LoggerListener).